 Nancy helps with various tasks to keep things on track and operating smoothly.

-Tze Wei U: Head of Product and Business Development
+Tze Wei U: Product and Business Development Lead

 Wei holds a B.A. from Yale University and a B.S. in Chemical Engineering from the University of California at Berkeley.
-He has over a decade of experience in legal and environmental affairs.
-During his time at UC-Berkeley, Wei participated in the Biomanufacturing to Market program as an intern at Mango Materials.
-Since graduation, Wei joined Mango Materials full-time and assists with various application-specific projects and developments, such as injection molding and biocomposites.
+Bringing over a decade of experience in legal and environmental affairs, he builds international partnerships and develops market opportunities.

 Sarah Billington, Ph.D.